alpheusday/get_dir.rs/README.md

 A Directory searching utility that will check whether the target file or directory exists in the directory.
 The search process will start from the current directory and go to the root.
 Therefore, targets in other subdirectories will not be found, but a better performance is expected.

 ## Installation

-To install the package, run the following command:
+To install this package, run the following command:

 ```bash
 cargo add get_dir